 Some siblings look for other channels to let out the turmoil of emotions.
 And unfortunately, some also end up turning to drugs and alcohol or other social vices.
 Some also use these means as a way of getting their parents’ attention.

-Drug Abuse Impact On Spouse Or Partner
+Drug and Substance Abuse Impact On Spouse Or Partner

 It is difficult to live with a partner addicted to drugs, as the marriage or relationship takes a backseat to the desire to satisfy the ever-growing urge.
 Some of the adverse impacts of drugs on a partner or spouse include an increased risk of domestic abuse, financial problems, stress, depression, to mention a few.
 In many cases, this situation often ends in a divorce, especially when you refuse to seek professional assistance.